sai12092003/Assigment/README.md

 ## **Project Overview**

-### **Frontend**: Flutter
+- **Frontend**: Flutter
-The Flutter app communicates with the backend to provide the user interface, enabling user registration, login, and role-based access.
-The front end handles user interactions, such as sending requests to the backend and displaying the relevant content based on the user’s role.
+  - Communicates with the backend for user registration, login, and role-based access.
+  - Handles user interactions and displays content based on the user's role.

-### **Backend**: Flask
+- **Backend**: Flask
-The backend is built with Flask and is responsible for handling requests, authenticating users, checking permissions, and providing access to specific resources based on roles.
+  - Handles requests, authenticates users, and provides access based on roles.

-### **Database**: MySQL
+- **Database**: MySQL
-We use MySQL to store user details and roles.
-The database schema follows best practices, including the use of foreign keys, cascading deletes, and indexing for fast queries.
+  - Stores user details and roles.
+  - Follows best practices with foreign keys, cascading deletes, and indexing for fast queries.

 ### **Key Technologies and Libraries Used**:
 - **Flask**: Web framework